Welcome to today's edition of the Rush 24-7 podcast.

 I'm saying it's kind of like the bully on the playground.

-You take away one bully, there might be another bully waiting in the wings to come up strong.
+There might be another bully waiting in the wings to come up strong.

 Oh, I see what you're saying.

-Well, you know what it's a good point.
+Well, you know, it's a good point.

 What you're saying is I really don't know nearly enough to be monkeying around with this.